KerstenDoering/CPI-Pipeline/ReadMe.rst

 - Considering the output of such an experiment, all positively predicted pairs of entities can be used for an ongoing analysis, e.g. in the process of filtering out interaction partners from large-scale corpora.

-- If you want to run your own models in the PR mode, you need to copy files from your XX run to specific directories.
+- If you want to run your own model in the PR mode, you need to copy files from your XX run to specific directories.

 - In the case of the SL kernel, you need to copy the .model file from "scripts/ppi-benchmark/Experiments/SL/XX/trained/DS/train0" to "scripts/training_model/SL_PR_training/trained_model/DS/train0".